qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_process_reqs.rst

    It shall be checked that Safety Analysis (Safety != QM) can only be linked against elements with the same ASIL.

-.. needextend:: "process_areas/requirements_engineering" in docname
+.. needextend:: "process_areas/safety_analysis" in docname
-   :+tags: safety analysis
+   :+tags: safety_analysis